+The Scheme has a dedicated client manager.
 At the point of becoming an Independent Trustee to the Scheme, a prescribed take on process was followed.
-This included an assimilation and review of all the relevant Scheme documentation, such as there was documentation available.
+This included an assimilation and review of all the relevant scheme documentation, including the trust deed and rules.
 The Committee is made aware of any issues or risks in relation to the Scheme as and when they arise and appropriate action agreed in relation to the issue or risk identified.
-In addition to the knowledge held by the client manager and Irregular Schemes Team., the Trustee obtains legal advice in relation to the Scheme where necessary.
+In addition to the knowledge held by the client manager and Lead Independent Trustee, the trustees obtain legal advice where necessary.